alexstojda/slackathon2016-alfred/README.md

 #Installation

-Setup your tokens accordingly in token/token.js
+Setup your tokens accordingly in token/token.js then Run app.js!
-Run app.js!